 The gypsy cuckoo bumble bee is also recorded from adjacent areas of northern British Columbia, northern Alberta, and from the Yukon.
-However, the only new records of the species in Canada since 2008 are from the Yukon, where it is still encountered infrequently; small and declining populations are unlikely to provide significant rescue effects.
-Additionally, the species can only disperse from areas outside the NWT if there are sufficient hosts available along the way.
-Its known host, the yellow-banded bumble bee, is known from adjacent areas of northern British Columbia, northern Alberta, and northern Saskatchewan, but populations are probably only stable in British Columbia.
+However, the species can only disperse from areas outside the NWT if there are sufficient hosts available along the way.
+Its known host, the yellow-banded bumble bee, occurs in adjacent areas of northern British Columbia, northern Alberta, and northern Saskatchewan, but populations are probably only stable in British Columbia.
 The yellow-banded bumble bee has not been recorded from the Yukon, but the cuckoo bumble bee's presence in the territory indicates that a suitable host must be present.
-The cryptic bumble bee is a potential host, and it remains very common with stable populations throughout North America, including in the NWT (Hatfield et al. 2014).
+The cryptic bumble bee is a likely host, and it remains very common with stable populations throughout North America, including in the NWT (Hatfield et al. 2014).